irfanguvian/simple-queue-application/README.md

 If a user's status check returns an error or fails, the user is automatically removed from the queue list, simulating a user who has left the room or whose session has expired.

+### Robust API Client

+The REST API client includes enhanced error handling and data transformation to ensure consistent response formats regardless of server implementation details.
+This makes the application more resilient to server variations.

 ## Development

 ### Adding New Features

 To add new features or modify existing ones:

-1. Update the GraphQL queries/mutations in `lib/graphql.js`
+1. Update the REST endpoints in `lib/rest.js`
 2. Modify state management in `contexts/QueueContext.js`
 3. Update UI components as needed